mradtke9019/Library-System/README.md

 This ORM tool does not yet allow users to create tables and schemas from a sqlite database, so queries must be executed onto the table beforehand to create whatever schemas are desired to a *.db* file.
 Indexes are also not yet possible with the current work done.

+All sqlite credits and info can be read here: https://www.sqlite.org/cintro.html